Gforky/Face-the-Internet/README.md

 9. To `push` for the first time, you will need to reference the tag with the repository and repository, the online [documentation](https://docs.docker.com/mac/step_six/) gives the example of `$ docker tag 7d9495d03763 maryatdocker/docker-whale:latest`, where `7d9495d03763` is the `IMAGE ID`, and `latest` refers to the tag you are going to apply to this repository.
 Once you have done this, `docker push maryatdocker/docker-whale` using the example above.
 Once pushed, you can log in to [Docker Hub](https://hub.docker.com/) and see the changes.

-11. To `pull` an image, once logged in, simply follow git naming like so `$ docker push maryatdocker/docker-whale`.
+11. To `pull` an image, once logged in, simply follow git naming conventions like so `$ docker push maryatdocker/docker-whale`.

 #### OpenCV